 (Cancer of the Testicle; Cancer, Testicular; Seminoma; Germinoma)

-- Non-seminomas (yolk sac, embryonal cell carcinoma, teratomas, and choriocarcinoma)
+- Non-seminomas (embryonal cell carcinoma, teratomas, and choriocarcinoma)

 - Stromal cell tumors

-Testicular cancer is more common in younger men (aged 25-35 years, but can appear during adolescence).
-It is also more common in Caucasians.
-Other factors that may increase your chances of testicular cancer:
+Testicular cancer is more common in men aged 25 to 35.
+Other things that may increase your chance of testicular cancer are:

 Copyright © Nucleus Medical Media, Inc.